aditiakella/Per2Gaels/README.md

     * Next, in [views.py](https://github.com/aditiakella/Per2Gaels/blob/a7e40d9e3dd598599e78ae0f126b3fb550ccfa75/views.py#L5-L6), all of the functions from create.py are imported.
     * In the [create procedure on views.py](https://github.com/aditiakella/Per2Gaels/blob/a7e40d9e3dd598599e78ae0f126b3fb550ccfa75/views.py#L20-L23), first, the contact form is used to gather the name, password, email and phone number of the user.
     * Then, the [model_create procedure is called](https://github.com/aditiakella/Per2Gaels/blob/a7e40d9e3dd598599e78ae0f126b3fb550ccfa75/views.py#L25-L26) in order to commit the user's imformation to the table.
 The user's information is then shown in the database table.
-    * In the delete funciton on views.py, a similar method is used.
+    * In the [delete function on views.py](https://github.com/aditiakella/Per2Gaels/blob/bba4c21a37b217ac5a4171b877cb07dae3da9c3e/views.py#L30-L36), a similar method is used.
     * First, the form is used to identify which user should be deleted from the database
     * Then the model_delete procedure is called and the user's information is no longer displayed in the table.
     * The [functions emails and phones on views.py](https://github.com/aditiakella/Per2Gaels/blob/a7e40d9e3dd598599e78ae0f126b3fb550ccfa75/views.py#L40-L52) are used to display the users' emails and phone numbers.
 First the model_query_emails and model_query_phones procedures are used to call all of the emails and and phone numbers in the database.
 Then the emails and phone numbers are displyed on the table in index.html.